Sampling: drawing and retention of samples

 A choice of one of the labelled tins is to be offered to the owner or person in charge of the vehicle or the occupier of the premises for retention.
 If not present a written notification is to be sent stating that a sample is available for collection if required.

-One of the remaining samples is to be forwarded to LGC.
+One of the remaining samples is to be forwarded to Eurofins.
 The test note is to be clearly marked in red “Suspect” together with a reference to the appropriate part and paragraph of the instructions and the plumbing iron number.
-On receipt of the samples, LGC will examine the wire and plomb and certify their condition on the test note.
+On receipt of the samples, Eurofins will examine the wire and plomb and certify their condition on the test note.

 Sampling in road fuel offence cases by RFTOs